East-Antarctic-Atlantis-model/EADocumentation/Calibration_notes.md

 ### 16-04-2024: Fixing primary production decline
-Primary production is behaving oddly: in ReactiveAtlantis shiny app, the absolute and relative biomass of PPL and PPS (pelagic diatoms and pelagic picophytoplankton, respectively) experience a apike at the beginning, then decline.
+Primary production is behaving oddly: in ReactiveAtlantis shiny app, the absolute and relative biomass of PPL and PPS (pelagic diatoms and pelagic picophytoplankton, respectively) experience a spike at the beginning, then decline.
 PPL keeps declining after 100 years of simulation, whilst PPS tends to stabilise around 0.5 of the original value.
 Multiple potential hypotheses:
 1. nutrients are limited by lack of renewal/stagnant fluxes (physical environ);
 2. competition between groups not balanced (ecological issues);
 3. nutrient-related parameters are too “demanding” of available nutrients (ecological interaction with physical environ).